brotatotes/bht-automation/bht gen 1/Matthew/Chapter 25/Matthew 25 11 bht.md

 # Matthew 25:11 Commentary Help Text

 ## BHT:
-In this verse, we witness a scene of urgency and desperation as those who were unprepared and lacking in wisdom come knocking at the door of the bridegroom.
-Their cries and pleas reveal their late realization of the consequences of their foolishness.
-The request to be opened unto serves as a symbolic element within the parable, highlighting the authority and supremacy of the bridegroom.
-Although persistently pursuing admission, they lacked true obedience and were ultimately left outside, unable to partake in the festivities.
+In this passage, we encounter individuals who arrive at the door of the bridegroom's house, pleading for entry.
+The exclamations of "Lord, Lord" express both the recognition of the bridegroom's authority and their desperation to be allowed into the festivities.
+Unfortunately, their lack of preparation and foolishness prevent them from gaining access.
+Their appeals are met with disappointment as they come to the realization of the consequences of their unpreparedness and lack of obedience.

 ## Choicest Commentary Quotes:
 ### Jamieson Fausset Brown: